 What causes conduct disorder?

 There is no single cause of conduct disorder, but there are a number of factors believed to increase the likelihood of a child developing the behaviour problem.
-For example:

 - If a child has learning difficulties.